Luisa Stefani: 2025: Wimbledon mixed doubles final, year-end Finals

 Then Stefani and Babos went to play at the Asian hard courts tournaments.
-At the China Open at Beijing they reached the quarterfinals before losing in two sets to Miyu Kato and Fanny Stollár.
+At the China Open at Beijing they reached the quarterfinals, before losing in two sets to Miyu Kato and Fanny Stollár.

-At the Wuhan Open they stopped at the round of sixteen where they lost to Iva Jovic and Giuliana Olmos in three sets.
+At the Wuhan Open, they stopped at the round of 16 where they lost to Iva Jovic and Giuliana Olmos, in three sets.

-At the Ningbo International Open they were runner-ups and lost to Nicole Melichar-Martinez and Liudmila Samsonova at the final.
+At the Ningbo International Open they were runners-up and lost to Nicole Melichar-Martinez and Liudmila Samsonova at the final.
 By reaching the final, Babos and Stefani got the remaining points they needed to qualify for the WTA Finals at the seventh position.
 This was the first time Stefani qualified for the WTA Finals and the second time ever for a Brazilian.

 Lastly, Babos and Stefani got to be the champions of the Pan Pacific Open in Tokyo, beating Anna Danilina and Aleksandra Krunić in straight sets at the final, securing their fourth title together in their fifth final.

-In October, Stefani and Babos were selected to be in a poll on WTA’s Instagram account for the “Shot of the month” with a no-look backhand shot from Stefani at the opening set of the doubles final in Ningbo.
+In October, Stefani and Babos were selected to be in a poll on WTA's Instagram account for the “Shot of the month” with a no-look backhand shot from Stefani at the opening set of the doubles final in Ningbo.
 They won the poll by being the most voted by the public.

 At the WTA Finals, Babos and Stefani started in the Liezel Huber Group.
 They finished the round-robin stage as the second best team, after losing in three sets to Taylor Townsend and Kateřina Siniaková in the first match, winning against Mirra Andreeva and Diana Shneider in three sets in the second match and finally winning against Gabriela Dabrowski and Erin Routliffe, in three sets.
 Those results made Stefani to become the first ever Brazilian player in history to go beyond the WTA Finals' round-robin stage and reach the semifinals.
 In the semifinals, they beat Hsieh Su-wei and Jelena Ostapenko in two sets.
 Thus Stefani became the first Brazilian to reach the WTA Finals final.
 However, they were defeated by Mertens and Kudermetova in two sets.

 Stefani finished the 2025 season as No. 14 in the doubles ranking, making a return to the top 15.

+In the next week Stefani joined the Time Brasil BRB for the BJK Cup playoffs against Portugal and Australia, in the city of Hobart.
+Stefani played in the final match of the tie against Portugal alongside Ingrid Martins.
+They faced Inês Murta and Angelina Voloshchuk, securing a three set win to help Brazil finish the tie with only wins.

+Brazil then went to lose against Australia and was knocked back to the zonal group.

+In December, Stefani and Babos were selected to be in a poll on WTA's Instagram account for the “Shot of the year” with that same October winner point of a no-look backhand shot from Stefani at the opening set of the doubles final in Ningbo.